A partial thromboplastin time (PTT) test is a blood test that helps doctors assess your body’s ability to form blood clots.

 The PTT test can’t diagnose a specific condition.
-Instead, it helps your doctor figure out whether your blood clotting factors may be deficient.
-If your test results are abnormal, your doctor will probably need to order more tests to figure out which factor your body is not producing.
+But it does helps your doctor learn whether your blood clotting factors are deficient.
+If your test results are abnormal, your doctor will probably need to order more tests to see which factor your body isn’t producing.

-Your doctor might also use this test to monitor your condition if you are taking the blood thinner heparin.
+Your doctor might also use this test to monitor your condition when you take the blood thinner heparin.

 Several medications can affect the results of a PTT test.
 These include:

-Make sure you tell your doctor about all the medications you are taking because you may need to stop taking them before the test.
+Make sure you tell your doctor about all the medications you take.
+You may need to stop taking them before the test.

-To perform the test, your doctor will need to take a sample of blood from your arm.
-First, the site will be cleaned with an alcohol swab.
-Then, the doctor will insert a needle into your vein and attach a tube to the needle to collect blood.
-When enough blood has been collected, the needle will be removed and the site covered with a gauze pad.
+To perform the test, your doctor takes a sample of blood from your arm.
+They clean the site with an alcohol swab and insert a needle into your vein.
+A tube attached to the needle collects the blood.
+After collecting enough blood, they remove the needle and cover the puncture site with a gauze pad.

-Your doctor will then add chemicals to this blood sample and measure the number of seconds it takes for the sample to clot.
+Your doctor adds chemicals to this blood sample and measures the number of seconds it takes for the sample to clot.

 PTT test results are measured in seconds.
 Normal results are typically 25 to 35 seconds.
-This means that it took your blood sample 25 to 35 seconds to clot after the chemicals were added.
+This means that it took your blood sample 25 to 35 seconds to clot after adding the chemicals.

-The exact standards for normal results may vary depending on your doctor and lab, so be sure to ask your doctor if you have any concerns.
+The exact standards for normal results may vary depending on your doctor and lab, so ask your doctor if you have any concerns.

-Remember that an abnormal PTT result does not diagnose any particular disease.
+Remember that an abnormal PTT result doesn’t diagnose any particular disease.
 It only provides insight about the time it takes for your blood to clot.
 Multiple diseases and conditions can cause abnormal PTT results.

-A high PTT result may be caused by:
+A prolonged PTT result may be due to: